Wisdom Tooth Removal

 Preparing for Your Wisdom Tooth Extraction at Apex Dental

-During your wisdom tooth extraction, our team will utilize the latest tools and techniques to ensure your comfort and safety.
-Our IV sedation option can help minimize any anxiety or discomfort you may feel, and our experienced team will closely monitor you throughout the procedure to ensure everything goes smoothly.
+During your wisdom tooth extraction, our team uses the latest tools and techniques to maximize comfort and safety.
+IV sedation is available to help reduce anxiety, and our experienced professionals carefully monitor you throughout the procedure.

 Following your wisdom tooth extraction, our team will provide detailed instructions and care information to help you manage any discomfort or swelling and ensure a smooth recovery.
 We will also schedule follow-up appointments to monitor your progress and ensure that everything is healing properly.